apicco/trajectory_alignment/index.md

 ****

-If you use this software, please cite: _Precise tracking of the dynamics of multiple proteins in endocytic events._ Picco, A., Kaksonen, M., Methods in Cell Biology, 2017.
+If you use this software, please cite:

+Picco, A., Kaksonen, M., _Precise tracking of the dynamics of multiple proteins in endocytic events._,  Methods in Cell Biology, 2017.